opn-ooo/opn-th-server-side-challenge/README.md

 Welcome to the Opn.Pro (Commerce) Engineering candidate testing area.

+**Please note that:**
+- We prefer to accept your assignment via GitHub or a similar platform.
+- Please be prepared to present your code and code review with the interviewer.

 ## 1. RESTful API
 Our commerce services need an interface where it bridges between frontend and data source, so we decided to have a RESTful API where it supports bellowing pages.